Adebayor advised Partey to join Arsenal 'family' instead of Chelsea and Manchester United | Goal.com

 "I advised him to go to Arsenal because I have had the opportunity to play there and I think it will be good for his development.

-"Arsenal is more than a club, it is a family and I’m impressed with his performance so far in the Premier League.”
+"Arsenal is more than a club, it is a family and I’m impressed with his performances so far in the Premier League.”

 Partey has made a promising start to life in England with commanding displays in the middle of the park after four appearances in the Premier League.